AaltoSciComp/scicomp-docs/rse/request.rst

 after you send the email).
 We almost always have more questions and want to chat, so that responding to email is slow.

-Our email is rse-group@aalto.fi (the Triton email address scicomp@aalto.fi also gets to us).
+Our email is rse@aalto.fi (the Triton email address scicomp@aalto.fi also gets to us).
 You can also use the `structured request form <https://selfservice.esupport.aalto.fi/ssc/app#/order/2026/>`__ ("Research Software Engineer request").
 This guides you through some